Abstract

 Agency and the Personal Search for Meaning

 A further dimension that post-atheism affirms is the importance of individual agency in the search for meaning.
 Kierkegaard (1843/1983) argued that authentic faith could never be a matter of social conformity or inherited habit; it required a personal leap, a willed commitment made in the full awareness of uncertainty and risk.
+As Kierkegaard (1843/1983, p.
+49) wrote, “the movement of faith must continually be made by virtue of the absurd,” emphasising that genuine faith involves a confrontation with uncertainty that no external authority can resolve on the individual’s behalf.
 Abraham’s willingness to sacrifice Isaac, in Kierkegaard’s reading, was not an act of obedience to a rule but a solitary confrontation with the absolute, a moment in which the individual stood before God without the comfort of universal ethical principles.
-This existentialist insistence on personal responsibility resonates powerfully with the contemporary landscape, in which many individuals are actively constructing their own spiritual paths rather than inheriting them wholesale from institutional religion.

-Viktor Frankl’s (1946/2006) account of meaning making in the extremity of the Nazi concentration camps offers perhaps the most compelling modern testimony to this principle.
+Frankl’s (1946/2006) account of meaning making in the extremity of the Nazi concentration camps offers perhaps the most compelling modern testimony to the centrality of personal agency in the search for meaning.
 Frankl observed that those prisoners who maintained a sense of purpose, whether through faith, love, or creative vision, were more likely to endure than those who succumbed to despair.
-One prisoner survived by holding to the image of his wife’s face; another by resolving to complete a scientific manuscript.
 Meaning, Frankl concluded, is not given; it must be found, and each person bears the responsibility of finding it.
 Post-atheism honours this insight by refusing to prescribe a single path to the sacred.
 Whether one finds transcendence in a cathedral, a mosque, a meditation hall, a forest, or a poem, the authenticity of the search is what matters.

-Paul Tillich’s (1952) concept of God as “the ground of being” rather than a being among beings is instructive here, echoing in its own Protestant idiom Spinoza’s earlier identification of God with the fundamental structure of reality.
-God, reconceived in this way, is not an object to be proved or disproved but the depth dimension of existence itself, accessible to anyone willing to ask the question of ultimate concern.
+Tillich’s (1952) concept of God as “the ground of being” rather than a being among beings is instructive here, echoing in its own Protestant idiom Spinoza’s earlier identification of God with the fundamental structure of reality.
+God, reconceived in this way, is not an object to be proved or disproved but the depth dimension of existence itself, accessible to anyone willing to ask what Tillich (1952, p.
+8) called “the question of ultimate concern.”
+The convergence of Tillich’s existentialist theology, Kierkegaard’s emphasis on personal commitment, and the empirical findings of contemporary sociology of religion suggests that the individual search for meaning remains a vital dimension of human experience that post-atheism seeks to honour and protect.

 Faith, Politics, and the Plural Society